syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datetimepicker.md

 ---
 layout: post
-title:  Creating DatePicker using Syncfusion SfPicker in Xamarin.iOS platform.
+title:  Creating DatePicker using Syncfusion<sup>&reg;</sup> SfPicker in Xamarin.iOS platform.
-description: This section will explain about how to create DatePicker using Syncfusion SfPicker control in Xamarin.iOS platform.
+description: This section will explain about how to create DatePicker using Syncfusion<sup>&reg;</sup> SfPicker control in Xamarin.iOS platform.
 platform: Xamarin.iOS
 control: Picker
 documentation: ug